QuimRobres/modul2-project-games/README.md

 500 - warn the user that there's a server error.

-Homepage :  button for signup, button for login and search bar.
+Homepage :  button for sign up, button for login and search bar.
+Also, different options to search for a game.

 Homepage when user is signed up: button for logout and button for profile.

-Display results: a general view of all the games searched by different criteria (alphabetical, time duration, etc.), and also ordered by different criteria.
+Display results: a general view of all the games searched by different criteria (name, time duration, minimum of players, etc.).

 Game details: show the information of the game you clicked on.

-Sign up: allows user to register and gain acces to different features.
+Sign up: allows user to register and gain access to different features.

-Log in: allows the user to acces the page if it's registered.
+Log in: allows the user to access the page if it's registered.

 Log out: allows the user to log out the session.

+User profile private: user can access to the option of editing the profile.

 Edit profile: allows user to change information (email, password).

-Also create a wishlist.
+Public user profile: any person can see the games you have and your wish list.

 Own games: a list of the games that the user owns.

-Pick game function: pick a random game of the list.
+Pick a random game of my collection: selects a random game of the users collection.

-Create wishlist: list owner can edit it.
+Create wish list: list owner can edit it.
 Other users only read it.

 Comments (optional): add comments and rating to different games.